 1956 and the Companies (Acceptance of Deposits) Rules, 1975.

-given to us, the Company has adequate internal audit system
+given to us, the Company has an adequate internal audit system

 of certain manufacturing activities of the Company.
-We have been
+We have broadly

-9. a) As per information and explanations given to us, the Company has
+10. a) As per information and explanations given to us, the Company

 Provident Fund, Investor Education and Protection Fund, Employees State